 The SITA bus departs twice-hourly from the front of the Sorrento train station to Positano, continuing on to Amalfi.
 You can buy individual tickets (€1.40–€2.50 per sector) or buy a UnicoCostiera pass for unlimited travel all along the Amalfi Coast – valid for 24 hours (€6) or 3 days (€15).

 The bus gets busy in high season and a seat is not guaranteed.
 For the best views when travelling from Sorrento to Amalfi sit on the right-hand side of the bus (as you face the front) and swap to the left for the return journey.

 For a different perspective on the return journey, a ferry is a good option giving beautiful views of the coastline from the water.
 Frequency varies seasonally and there are roughly six daily trips between Amalfi and Positano (20 min €6) and four daily between Amalfi and Sorrento (60 min €7).

 If you’re feeling reckless/brave you could hire a car and drive yourself but that’s not something I’d recommend if you really want to take in the views.
 If you drive your eyes will be on the oncoming traffic.
 Out of season would be less crowded but still not for the faint-hearted.
 Parking is very limited in the smaller towns.

-Have you driven the Amalfi Coast?
+Have you done the Amalfi Coast drive?
 Share your tips in the comments below.